6c2r2fqpmq-a11y/security-self-study/Network-Traffic-Analysis-Wireshark.md

 - Used **"Follow TCP Stream"** to reconstruct full conversations between two hosts from indivual packets.
 - Completed **"Extract Web Traffic Evidenc"** and **"Export Suspicious Network Evidence"** - exporting specific packets/streams as evidence, the same workflow used when documents findsings for an incoident report.

+### IPv6 & Tshark (Command-Line Analysis)
+- Analyzed IPv6 traffic and tracked IPv6 specific traffic patterns.
+- Used **Tshark** (Wireshark's command-line counterpart) for traffic analysis - useful for analyzing captures on systems without a GUI, such as servers.